Product Identity··12 min read

 Trigger: Unboxing, first use, product registration moment.

-Psychology: Warranty activation is a task customers know they should do but routinely forget.
-Naming it on the label turns a vague intention into an immediate, specific action.
-It also signals the brand is invested in the long-term relationship — not just the sale.
+Psychology: Warranty activation is a task customers intend to complete but routinely skip.
+Naming it explicitly on the label converts a vague intention into an immediate, specific action.
+It also signals that the brand is invested in the long-term relationship, not just the sale — which builds trust at exactly the moment the customer is forming their first post-purchase impression.

 Before After